aabtop/vidconf_device/README.md

 [ufw](https://wiki.ubuntu.com/UncomplicatedFirewall) is used to setup a firewall where only ports 443 (for HTTPS), 80 (for HTTP redirect to HTTPS), and 22 (SSH) are open.

+### Passwords

+The Linux user password will never be needed by users of the system (e.g. guests in your home), only the `<PASSWORD>` specified during install time above.
+Therefore, you may keep the Linux user (and sudo) password secret from guests.
+The login `<PASSWORD>` will be displayed on the display's wallpaper background, so anyone that can see the display will have login access.

 ## Accessing the remote desktop